As part of Google’s booming collection of advertising tools, dynamic search ads are one option you shouldn’t skip.

 Dynamic Search Ads focus on broadening query coverage and enhancing the overall advertisement experience.

 Apart from auto-target ads and post-click landing pages, it would be best if you consider mapping your keywords.
 It is essential to add negative keywords in your DSA ad groups and campaigns to ensure you are not competing with your own keywords.

-Adding negative keywords make sure you are not ranking for wrong keywords, giving more space to your targeted keywords.
+Adding negative keywords makes sure you are not ranking for the wrong keywords, giving more space to your targeted keywords.
 This step will also take care that your Dynamic Search Ads appear based on the highly relevant queries.